1. You’re Not Required to Give a Recorded Statement Immediately

 What to Do Immediately After a Car Crash

-Here’s a quick refresher on the steps to take—before the insurance company gets involved:
+Here’s a quick refresher on the steps to take—before the insurance company gets involved:- Call the police and get a report—even for minor accidents.

 - Exchange information with all drivers and witnesses.